zuenko/FashionML/100DaysOfML/Log.md

 **Today's Progress** : Still try to find best solution for converting.
 With img_highres all fine, plotted original coordinates.
 Also made another repository where I'll implement ML algo, while training and other stuff.

 **Thoughts** :  Perhaps something wrong in plotter.
-I've tried different computation for yolo, but everything seems logical.
+I've tried different computation for yolo, but everything seemd logical.

 **Link to work:**
 - [Fashion ML](https://github.com/zuenko/FashionML)